 Alcohol addiction is associated with the brain’s reward system, which reinforces behaviors that feel good – like drinking – by releasing neurotransmitters such as dopamine and endorphins.
 With prolonged alcohol consumption, a person’s brain can gradually adapt to the point that excessive amounts of drinking are required in order to produce the same pleasure response, and alcohol addiction results.

 That means genetic factors that influence the biochemistry of the reward pathway, as well as environmental factors that encourage alcohol consumption (such as peer pressure and stress) can increase a person’s alcoholism risk.

 A new paper to be published in the December issue of Alcoholism: Clinical and Experimental Research has found evidence for a synergistic effect between a genetic variation and level of education in a study of 700 Mexican-Americans.
-The prevalence of alcoholism among Mexican-Americans is relatively high; Mexican-American men report past heavy drinking at three times the rate of men belonging to other ethnicities.
+The prevalence of alcohol addiction among Mexican-Americans is relatively high; Mexican-American men report past heavy drinking at three times the rate of men belonging to other ethnicities.

 The researchers, Yanlei Du and Yu-Jui Yvonne Wan of the University of Kansas Medical Center, measured three genetic variants associated with the function of chemicals involved in the brain’s reward system.
 They also looked at marital status and education level in the study participants.

 The study found that of the three genetic variants, two were associated with severe alcoholism (defined by consuming more than 35 drinks per day).

 o Having two copies of the A version of one of the SNPs, which is located on the opioid receptor gene OPRM1, increased the odds of severe alcoholism 2.16 times.

 o Having two copies of a variant in the DRD2 gene, which affects the structure of a receptor for the neurotransmitter dopamine, increased the risk of severe alcoholism 1.85 times.